prabakaran3/WelcomePage-GitOps-ECR/README.md

+In this example, I have explained how to dockerize an nodejs application, Push an latest image to AWS ECR repository via GitOps and we run the application with the latest Image.

 # Sample Welcome Page

-# NODE HELLO WORLD

-Simple node.js app that servers "hello world"
+In this repository we have simple node.js app that servers "WelcomePage"

 # DOCKERFILE

-we have updated dockerfile in this repository to the run the nodejs application in the docker container
+we have updated dockerfile in the repository to the run the nodejs application in the docker container

-# ECR
+# AWS ECR

-Create an Public or Private repository(Note:- In this example,i have created public repository.It is open to pull images from Repository) in the AWS to store the build image of our application.
+Create an Public or Private repository(Note:- In this example,I have created public repository.It is open to pull images from Repository) in the AWS to store the build image of our application.
-Once Created Repository u will get the ECR link in the comsole.
+Once Created ECR repository u will get the ECR repository link in the comsole.

     ECR Link =  public.ecr.aws/b3n7j6v1/hello

-Before pushing build image into the repository we need to authenication,To authenicate AWS ECR repository.
+Before pushing build image into the repository need authenication to access the repository.
-Install aws cli and configure.Once configured run the below cli command to authenicate to access the ECR repository.
+To authenicate AWS ECR repository, Install aws cli and configure with Access key and secret key.Once configured run the below cli command to authenicate to access the ECR repository.

-In Github actions workflow, i have configured aws credentials in secrets to push the update image to the repository.
+(Note:- In Github actions workflow, I have configured aws credentials in Github secrets to push the update image to the repository.)

     aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws/b3n7j6v1